Friday, September 26, 2014

 He played baseball, my very favorite sport, with exuberance and skill.
 That right there is enough.
 People loved Ty Cobb for that and Ty Cobb was at the very least a racist and malicious prick.

 Cobb was everything the great Jeter is not.

 Understand, Jeter’s played 20 years as the most visible athlete in what was called the media capital of the world — and that was before everyone with a smart phone became media conscripts.

 Yet, Jeter has never once been involved in even a minor scandal.
 There is zero evidence he’s even once been a drunken lout, rude to a doorman, or left anything less than a huge tip for even the surly waiters.

 I have far less visibility and am renown for committing at least one of those scandalous infractions every day before lunch.

 Then there are the women.
 I remember one year reading he’d dated 30 of the Maxim magazine hottest women list.
 The list includes Scarlett Johansson, Minka Kelly, both Jessicas Biel and Alba, and most of your SI swimsuit lovelies.

-Good for him, sure, but that’s really an achievement.
+Good for him, sure, but that’s not really an achievement.
 Beautiful women will understandably throw themselves at any rich and famous athlete.